Black Diamond Group Limited Announces First Quarter 2023 Results Conference Call

-/EIN News/ -- CALGARY, Alberta, April 17, 2023 (GLOBE NEWSWIRE) -- Black Diamond Group Limited (“Black Diamond” or the "Company”) (TSX: BDI), a leading provider of space rental and workforce accommodation, today announced the timing of its 2023 first quarter earnings release and conference call/webcast.
+CALGARY, Alberta, April 17, 2023 (GLOBE NEWSWIRE) -- Black Diamond Group Limited ("Black Diamond" or the "Company") BDI, a leading provider of space rental and workforce accommodation, today announced the timing of its 2023 first quarter earnings release and conference call/webcast.

 Black Diamond intends to release its 2023 first quarter results after markets close on Thursday, May 4, 2023, and hold a conference call and webcast at 9:00 a.m.
 MT (11:00 a.m.
 ET) on Friday, May 5, 2023.